mack73/azure-alerts-to-teams/README.md

 ![Combined Alerts in Azure Portal](https://github.com/mack73/azure-alerts-to-teams/blob/master/readme-images/alert-screenshot1.png)

 ### Example Message
 Here is an example of the message format as posted in Teams.
 If necessary, this format can be customized in the 'Parse JSON' step in the Logic App.
+A example of a service health alert (using Common Alert Schema) can be found in this GitHub repo https://github.com/scautomation/Common-Alert-Schema/blob/master/serviceHealth/alert.json.

 ![Example Message](https://github.com/mack73/azure-alerts-to-teams/blob/master/readme-images/example-alert.png)